The Bankrate promise

 When should I use an insurance broker?

 In some cases, brokers charge a fee (more on that next).
-That said, in many cases, the broker can find better policies for cheaper prices, ultimately helping you save money overall.
+That said, in many cases, the broker may be able to find better policies for cheaper prices, ultimately helping you save money overall.

 With a fee on the table, you probably don’t want (or need) to use a broker if your insurance needs are relatively simple.
 You can probably get quotes online or work with an agent because your policy options — and the price of those policies — are going to be pretty straightforward.